Careers in Forensic Science

 Technicians are the utility players of the forensic science field.
 They assist in the collection of evidence, conduct analysis, and help investigate crime scenes.
 Often called crime scene technicians or crime scene investigators, forensic science technicians conduct most of their work either on the scene or in a laboratory.

-They're specially trained in evidence collection and must have an eye for detail.
+Specially trained in evidence collection, technicians must have an eye for detail.
 They might also provide assistance to other forensic scientists and serve as liaisons to other specialists.

 Popularized by the television series "Dexter," bloodstain pattern analysts do just what the job title suggests: They analyze patterns in blood to help gather important clues about various crimes.